 Marketing Data Visualization: Making Numbers Speak Marketing data visualization is a powerful tool for marketers.
 Marketing data visualization makes it easier to understand how different marketing strategies affect the business and identify the best ones.
-The marketing strategy should be based on what customers want, not on opinions or assumptions about what they might like.
+The marketing strategy should be based on what customers want, not opinions or assumptions about what they might like.

 Marketing data visualization is a powerful tool for marketers.
 Marketing data visualization makes it easier to understand how different marketing strategies affect the business and identify the best ones.

-The marketing strategy should be based on what customers want, not on opinion or assumptions about what they might wish; Marketing data visualizations help marketers make numbers speak.
+The marketing strategy should be based on what customers want, not on opinions or assumptions about what they might wish; Marketing data visualizations help marketers make numbers speak.
 Marketing tactics need to be implemented quickly to affect, but there needs to be a balance between doing so and still being able to measure success accurately.

 Marketing Data Visualization helps balance these two aspects of any campaign- when you use this technique correctly.